return42/sphkerneldoc/doc/Documentation/books_migrated/usb/host.rst

    scheduled to provide guaranteed bandwidth.

 -  The device description model includes one or more "configurations" per device, only one of which is active at a time.
-Devices that are capable of high-speed operation must also support full-speed configurations, along with a way to ask about the "other speed" configurations which might be used.
+Devices are supposed to be capable of operating at lower than their top speeds and may provide a BOS descriptor showing the lowest speed they remain fully operational at.

+-  From USB 3.0 on configurations have one or more "functions", which provide a common functionality and are grouped together for purposes of power management.

--  Configurations have one or more "interfaces", each of which may have "alternate settings".
+-  Configurations or functions have one or more "interfaces", each of which may have "alternate settings".
 Interfaces may be standardized by USB "Class" specifications, or may be specific to a vendor or device.

    USB device drivers actually bind to interfaces, not devices.
-Think of them as "interface drivers", though you may not see many devices where the distinction is important. *Most USB devices are simple, with only one configuration, one interface, and one alternate setting.*
+Think of them as "interface drivers", though you may not see many devices where the distinction is important. *Most USB devices are simple, with only one configuration, one function, one interface, and one alternate setting.*

 -  Interfaces have one or more "endpoints", each of which supports one type and direction of data transfer such as "bulk out" or "interrupt